 nama CBD FDA & Legal Disclaimer

-This article is for informational purposes only, and does not constitute medical advice.
 Our products are not intended to diagnose, treat, cure, or prevent any disease.
-They are not a replacement for prescription medications and have not been evaluated by the Food and Drug Administration (FDA).
+They are not a replacement for prescription medications and have not been evaluated by the FDA (Food and Drug Administration).

 The information provided on this website does not, and is not intended to, constitute legal advice or any statements of the status of any laws.
 Any information, content, and materials available on this site are for general informational purposes only, and are not intended to be relied upon for any purpose.